-Appendix 2.
-Illustrative Financial Statements
+Appendix 2 Illustrative Financial Statements

 This appendix is illustrative only and does not form part of the SME-FRS.
 The purpose of this appendix is to illustrate the application of the SME-FRS and to assist in clarifying its meaning.
+It is prepared in compliance with the SME-FRF.